pbinkley/rcb-manual/sections/11-cost-levels-and-applications-of-microcopying-and-projection-reading.md

 the negative.
 The original negative will be made as a unique copy for a single purchaser.
-The cost of this unique copy will consist of two elements: first, labor in photography; second, film and processing.&nbsp;{%- include pagebreak.html canvas=291 col=2 -%}&nbsp;This situation will be studied first, and then its implications traced in those cases where a number of positive copies are to be made from a single negative for a number of
+The cost of this unique copy will consist of two elements: first, labor in photography; second, film and processing. {% include pagebreak.html canvas=291 col=2 %} This situation will be studied first, and then its implications traced in those cases where a number of positive copies are to be made from a single negative for a number of